|In a photograph attributed to Mathew Brady, a packed reviewing stand at the Grand Review.|

 Like this blog on Facebook

-In a massive exclamation point to a brutal war, more than 140,000 Union soldiers marched through the dusty streets of Washington for the Grand Review on May 23-24, 1865.
+In a giant exclamation point to a brutal war, more than 140,000 Union soldiers marched through the dusty streets of Washington for the Grand Review on May 23-24, 1865.
 The New York Times described the two-day festival as a "grand pageant," while other newspapers were equally profuse with praise of the momentous event.

 |A damaged view of Grand Review grandstand.
 (Library of Congress)|